lrnv/Copulas.jl/docs/src/archimedean/generalities.md

 ## [Inverse Williamson d-transform](@id w_trans_section)

-The Williamson d-transform is a bijective transformation[^1] from the set of positive random variables to the set of generators, and therefore has an inverse transformation (called, suprisingly, the inverse Williamson $d$-transform) that construct the a positive random variable *R* from a generator $\phi$.
+The Williamson d-transform is a bijective transformation[^1] from the set of positive random variables to the set of generators.
+It therefore has an inverse transformation (called, surprisingly, the inverse Williamson $d$-transform) that construct the positive random variable *R* from a generator $\phi$.

 [^1]:

-    This bijection is to be taken carefully: the bijection is between random variables *with unit scales* and generators *with common value at 1*, sicne on both rescaling does not change the underlying copula.
+    This bijection is to be taken carefuly: the bijection is between random variables *with unit scales* and generators *with common value at 1*, sicne on both rescaling does not change the underlying copula.

 This transformation is implemented through one method in the Generator interface that is worth talking a bit about : `williamson_dist(G::Generator, d)`.
-This function computes the inverse Williamson d-transform of the d-monotone archimedean generator ϕ, still using the [WilliamsonTransforms.jl](https://github.com/lrnv/WilliamsonTransforms.jl) package.
-See [williamson1955multiply, mcneil2009](@cite)
+This function computes the inverse Williamson d-transform of the d-monotone archimedean generator ϕ, still using the [`WilliamsonTransforms.jl`](https://github.com/lrnv/WilliamsonTransforms.jl) package.
+See [williamson1955multiply, mcneil2009](@cite).

 To put it in a nutshell, for ``\phi`` a ``d``-monotone archimedean generator, the inverse Williamson-d-transform of ``\\phi`` is the cumulative distribution function ``F`` of a non-negative random variable ``R``, defined by :